teo523/sampleDraw/README.md

 First of all, you will need a [Bela](https://bela.io/) device to run the code.
 This folder contains 3 files:

--SampleDraw: the main project code.
+- SampleDraw: the main project code.
 Upload it directly to Bela by dragging it to the IDE
--Scope: Bela code to use in evaluation purposes.
+- Scope: Bela code to use in evaluation purposes.
 Upload it directly to a second Bela and follow the wiring instructions given in the comments
--Report pdf of the performed work.
+- Report pdf of the performed work.